nystudio107/craft-seomatic/README.md

 The following are currently works in progress:

 * **Dashboard** - the Dashboard page should show some more interesting information
-* **Content Analytics** - the Content Analytics sidebar doesn't show anything interesting yet
-* **Documentation** - the documentation needs to be more fully fleshed out
 * **Field** - there is no SEOmatic Field anymore; it's not necessary given the new architecture.
 Depending on demand, it may be brought back.

 ### Can I use it on a live production site?